Information for patients and carers

-What will Woodlands Health Care Assistants need in my home?
+What will IMPaCT at Woodlands Health Care Assistants need in my home?

 Obviously it depends on how long a period of time the Heath Care Assistant is spending in your home.
 Unless it is a short visit to perform some specific function, it would be really helpful, particularly at night if the member of staff had access to:

 - A comfortable chair, in a warm room (it’s easy to forget that heating is sometimes set to go off at night).

 - A lamp by which to read and write.

 - A telephone landline for emergency calls only (in the event of mobile failure).

 - A power point for charging a mobile phone.